Why You Shouldn’t Invest in Qatar

 Why You Shouldn't Invest in Qatar

 As a major host of the World Cup, Qatar spent over $300 billion preparing for the event, equivalent to 10 times its GDP.
-Yet the World Cup delivered few long-term benefits and Qatar’s economy is now facing a slowdown.

 This mirrors the experience of past host nations Russia and Brazil, where a short-term boost from hosting mega events evaporated with an economy tilting into recession and few options to diversify,